moody00au/MamadeTarot/README.md

 # MamadeTarot
 Silly (or deep and mysterious) tarot readings using GPT4

-Running at:
+Demo Running at:
 https://madame-tarot.streamlit.app/

 # Tarot Reading App

-This is a Streamlit app that uses OpenAI's GPT-4 model to provide tarot readings.
+This is a Streamlit app that uses OpenAI's GPT-3.5-Turbo model to provide tarot readings (just change in the code to use any other).
 The user can draw cards for a Celtic Cross spread, and the app will provide a detailed interpretation of the spread, including 2nd, 3rd, and 4th degree associations and constellations.

 ## How to run the app